Devilman Crybaby: Plot

 High school student Akira Fudo lives with his only friend and longtime crush, Miki Makimura, her brother Taro, and her parents, Noel and Akiko.
 When Akira attempts to defend Miki from a gang led by rapper Wamu, he is rescued by his childhood friend Ryo Asuka.
 Ryo tells Akira that his recent expedition to the Amazon rainforest revealed the existence of demons, but that the world's governments are suppressing this information.

 Planning to expose the demons, Ryo takes Akira to the Sabbath Party at an underground nightclub; he attacks its patrons with a broken bottle, causing demons to appear.
 Ryo films the demons massacring the humans, but is attacked and pinned by a demon.
 Akira's will overpowers Amon, a powerful demon who tries to possess him, transforming him into Amon's demon form and allowing him to slaughter the demons.
 After fighting out of the Sabbath, Akira and Ryo fight several demons, including the sadistic Jinmen, who is responsible for the deaths of Akira's parents, Amon's lover Sirene, and her associate Kaim.
 At some point, Ryo eventually reveals on television that track star Moyuru Koda and fellow female athlete Miki "Miko" Kuroda are also demons, leading Akira to recruit them.

-As the series progresses, Akira and Ryo's friendship becomes strained over time due to Ryo's extreme actions to protect Akira's secret.
-The revelation of the existence of demons triggers a global panic, causing riots and paranoia that begin to escalate as humanity turns on itself.
+As the series progresses, Akira and Ryo's friendship becomes strained over time due to Ryo taking increasingly extreme actions to protect Akira's secret.
+At the same time, the revelation of the existence of demons triggers a global panic, causing riots and paranoia that begin to escalate as humanity turns on itself.
 In contrast, the demons begin to grip the world's population and possess humans on a large scale, thereby spreading fear and distrust throughout society.
 Disgusted by Ryo's apathy toward the chaos he has caused, Akira, alongside Koda and Miko, begins trying to find other Devilmen and resolves to contact them to form a team dedicated to protecting humankind from the demons.